-There are 16 identical Digital Elements available, numbered 1 to 16.
+There are 48 identical digital elements available, numbered 1 to 48.
 A digital element can monitor any FlexLogicTM operand and present a target message and/or enable events recording depending on the output operand state.
-The digital element settings include a 'name' which will be referenced in any target message, a blocking input from any selected FlexLogicTM operand, and a timer for pickup and reset delays for the output operand.
+The digital element settings include a name which will be referenced in any target message, a blocking input from any selected FlexLogicTM operand, and a timer for pickup and reset delays for the output operand.

-- DIGITAL ELEMENT 1 INPUT: Selects a FlexLogic[TM] operand to be monitored by the digital element. - DIGITAL ELEMENT 1 PICKUP DELAY: Sets the time delay to pickup.
+- DIGITAL ELEMENT 1 INPUT: Selects a FlexLogicTM operand to be monitored by the digital element. - DIGITAL ELEMENT 1 PICKUP DELAY: Sets the time delay to pickup.
 If a pickup delay is not required, set to "0". - DIGITAL ELEMENT 1 RESET DELAY: Sets the time delay to reset.
-If a reset delay is not required, set to "0".
+If a reset delay is not required, set to "0". - DIGITAL ELEMENT 1 PICKUP LED: This setting enables or disabled the digital element pickup LED.
+When set to "Disabled", the operation of the pickup LED is blocked.